mattscy/Elemento/README.md

 Returns the owner of the instance.
 - If the instance belongs to a faction, this will return the faction name.
 - If the instance belongs to a player, this will return the player's UserId.

+---
+`Instance.Archivable: bool`

+Set Archivable to false for instances that should not be saved between game sessions.